coiled/run-action/README.md

-# Coiled Run GitHub Action
+cod# Coiled Run GitHub Action

 This GitHub Action runs a command on a [Coiled](https://coiled.io) cluster by adding the following steps to your workflow.
 For more details see our [CLI job docs](https://docs.coiled.io/user_guide/cli-jobs.html).